jansorg/go-support-lsp/README.md

-# go-support-lsp
+# Golang Support for JetBrains IDEs

-Golang Support via gopls to demonstrate my own LSP client implementation
+This is a plugin to support Go with JetBrains IDEs.